couchbase-examples/couchbase-tutorials/tutorial/markdown/ruby/quickstart-ruby-on-rails.md

 - Follow [Couchbase Installation Options](/tutorial-couchbase-installation-options) for installing the latest Couchbase Database Server Instance.

-You need to update the connection string and the credentials in the `.env` file in the source folder.
+You need to update the connection string and the credentials in the `dev.env` file in the source folder.

-> Note: Couchbase Server must be installed and running prior to running the Flask Python app.
+> Note: Couchbase Server must be installed and running prior to running the Ruby on Rails App

 ### Swagger Documentation